 With a river running through the centre, Kendal is a vibrant market town and a major player in the woollen textile industry.
-It has numerous yards which were once filled with workshops processing cloth, leather and foodstuffs and is synonymous with the production of Kendal Mint Cake.
+It has many yards which

-Today it has a lively arts and culture scene with the Brewery Arts Centre, Abbot Hall Gallery, Cross Lanes Project and the ruins of Kendal Castle, once home to Katherine Parr the only surviving wife of King Henry VIII, offers panoramic views.
+Today there is a lively art and culture scene thanks to the Brewery Arts Centre, Abbot Hall Gallery, Cross Lanes Project and the ruins of Kendal Castle, (once home to Katherine Parr, the only surviving wife of King Henry

 With plenty of small independent shops, local pubs and riverside walks to enjoy.
 Pop into the Bath House boutique shop for delightful fragrances or sample a locally brewed pint at the Kirkby Lonsdale Brewery.